Product of an integer free of small prime factors and prime in arithmetic progression

-We see from Theorem~\ref{GRH result} even on the assumption of GRH we need one of the two lengths $x$ or $y$ to be greater than the modulus $k$.
-In view of EOSC and focusing on the special case $\beta= \frac{1}{2}$, our next result shows that we can reduce one of the lengths drastically.
+We see from Theorem~\ref{GRH result} that even on the assumption of the GRH we need one of the two lengths $x$ or $y$ to be greater than the modulus $k$.
+In view of the EOSC and focusing on the special case $\beta= 1/2$, our next result shows that we can reduce the length of $y$ drastically.